Mental Health Crisis Intervention and Support for Patients

 TABLE OF CONTENTS

-Everyone experiences crises.
+Everyone experiences personal crises.
 Crises are acute, time-limited events experienced as overwhelming emotional reactions to one’s perception of an event.
 Crises are experienced by people of all ages, cultures, and socioeconomic conditions and may or may not be related to a specific mental disorder.

 Most often clinicians encounter an individual in crisis in emergency departments and on crisis hotlines.
-However, these individuals may also be encountered in other healthcare settings, such as inpatient units, clinics, nursing homes, assisted living facilities, and home health settings.
+However, these individuals may also be encountered in the community as well as in inpatient units, rehabilitation facilities, outpatient clinics, nursing homes, assisted living facilities, and home health settings.

 WHAT IS A MENTAL HEALTH CRISIS?